 One of the dangers in trying to define transpersonal psychotherapy is that one can become overly analytical and miss the core essence of the approach.
 For transpersonal psychotherapists will maintain that the interaction with the client is heart felt, not theory driven.
 Unlike psychoanalysis there is no strict adherence to the rule of neutrality or non self disclosure.
 Various tools and techniques are employed where the practice may be defined as holistic and integrative.
 It could be argued that all tools and techniques are transpersonal, given a transpersonal framework.

 Transpersonal academics view their approach as going beyond the person, as trans egoic, that is to say beyond the normal range of human perception or experience.
-The reasoning is that if we do not have a language to describe an inner experience it remains unfathomable and becomes lost to the unconscious side of our psyche.
+Whilst this may sound extremely self important of transpersonalists the reasoning is that if we do not have a language to describe an inner experience it remains unfathomable and becomes lost to the unconscious side of our psyche.
 Hence, the term transpersonal experience refers to those perceptions and experiences that some people have (and most others don’t) which go beyond our normal experience.
 Cortright (1997) described transpersonal psychology as the scientific study of higher states of consciousness.
 Boorstein (1997) saw transpersonal psychology as addressing the broadest conceptualisation possible of human psychological growth and was not bounded by any spiritual or religious system.
 Lajoie and Shapiro (1992) have also defined transpersonal psychology as concerned with the study of humanity’s highest potential.
 Human potential is, of course, a modern one, being defined by Maslow (1968) as one of the fundamental tenets of transpersonal psychology.

 It is alleged that the word “transpersonal” was first introduced into psychology by William James in a 1905 lecture.
 The word was also used in 1942 by Carl Jung as the German term, überpersonlich, which his English translators rendered as “transpersonal”.
 However, Jung would turn in his grave if he was labelled as part of any movement or approach.
 Indeed the word trans is derived from the latin for ‘across’ (to the other side).
 Only by looking to the spiritual dimension that includes and transcends heredity and environment can we discuss an adequate answer to the problem of human existence.
 Transpersonal psychotherapy could, therefore, be seen as an approach beyond the personal and seeking the sacred in the daily, ordinary life and consciousness in which people live.
 It is consciousness that heals and it is consciousness that frees us from our unconsciousness conditioning.